lightning/bolts/04-onion-routing.md

 A special `per_hop` `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.

-If the HMAC not indicate route termination, and if the next hop be a peer of the current node; then the new packet is assembled.
-Packet assembly is accomplished by blinding the ephemeral key with the current node's public key along with the shared secret and by serializing the `hops_data`.
+If the HMAC does not indicate route termination, and if the next hop is a peer of the processing node; then the new packet is assembled.
+Packet assembly is accomplished by blinding the ephemeral key with the processing node's public key along with the shared secret and by serializing the `hops_data`.
 The resulting packet is then forwarded to the addressed peer.

-The processing peer:
+The processing node:
   - MUST address the packet to another peer that is its direct neighbor.
   - if the processing node does not have a peer with the matching address:
     - MUST drop the packet.
     - MUST signal a route failure.
-[FIXME: Should we move the above requirements into a new `Requirements` section?
-Or is it more important to include them here in the sequence of events?]

 # Shared Secret

-The sender performs ECDH with each hop of the route, in order to establish a secret.
+The origin node performs ECDH with each hop of the route, in order to establish a secret.
 A new _sessionkey_, a 32-byte EC private key, is generated for each message.
-The shared secret builder function receives a public key and a 32-byte secret as input and returns a 32-byte secret as output.
+The shared secret builder function takes a public key and a 32-byte secret as input and returns a 32-byte secret as output.

-During the packet generation phase, the secret is the `sessionkey`, and the public key is the current [FIXME: receiving?] node's public key, which is blinded by all previous blinding factors.
+During the packet generation phase, the secret is the `sessionkey`, and the public key is the processing node's public key, which is blinded by all previous blinding factors.
-During the processing phase, the secret is the node's private key, while the public key is the ephemeral public key from the packet, which has been incrementally blinded by its predecessors.
+During the processing phase, the secret is the processing node's private key, while the public key is the ephemeral public key from the packet, which has been incrementally blinded by its predecessors.

 The public key is multiplied by the secret, using the `secp256k1` curve.